dianomic/foglamp-south-mqtt-scripted/docs/index.rst

 .. code-block:: json

-   def convert(message):
+   def convert(message, topic):
        return {
            'temperature' : float(message)
        }

-Note that the message is passed as a string and the data we wish to ingest into FogLAMP in this case is assumed to be a floating point value.
+Note that the message and topic are passed as a strings and the data we wish to ingest into FogLAMP in this case is assumed to be a floating point value.
 The example above of course is unnecessary as the plugin can consume this data without the need of a script.